-28 I consider alternative areas in the Tory Channel and the wider Marlborough Sounds could absorb recreational and customary fishing displaced from the proposed site because:

-- the site is only a small area and the amount of fishing that would occur there is likely small also; and - the mud and sand substrate beneath the site is widespread in the Marlborough Sounds.
-No information suggests the site offers special fishing habitats or species mix; and - the same methods used at the site could be used elsewhere in Tory Channel and some other parts of the Marlborough Sounds; sufficient alternative areas exist especially for rod/line fishing which can also occur among mussel farms.

-29 There are closures and various species and method restrictions in place for recreational fishing, particularly for set netting and longlining, in Tory Channel and the wider Marlborough Sounds.
-While these restrictions limit the available area, there is still a large amount of area available for recreational fishing in relation to the small area of the proposed site.

-30 Apart from the Long Island Marine Reserve and Fighting Bay, all of the Marlborough Sounds is available for customary fishing under regulations 50 and 51 of the Amateur Regulations.
-Many alternative areas are therefore available for customary fishers.

-31 Areas of authorised aquaculture space have reduced the availability of other recreational and customary fishing areas over time.
+- I consider alternative areas in Port Gore and the wider Marlborough Sounds could absorb recreational and customary fishing displaced from the proposed site because: - the proposed site is small and the amount of fishing that would occur there is likely small also; and - the species expected over the silt and clay substrate at the proposed site could be found in most areas of Port Gore and the wider Marlborough Sounds, where silt and clay substrate is common.
+No information suggests the site offers special fishing habitats or species mix; and - the same methods likely used at the proposed site could be used elsewhere in Port Gore and some other parts of the Marlborough Sounds; sufficient alternative areas exist especially for rod/line fishing. - There are closures and various species and method restrictions in place for recreational fishing, particularly for set netting and longlining, in the wider Marlborough Sounds.
+While these restrictions limit the available alternative area, there is still a large amount of area available for recreational fishing in relation to the small area of the proposed site. - Apart from the Long Island Marine Reserve and Fighting Bay, all of the Marlborough Sounds is available for customary fishing under regulations 50 and 51 of the Amateur Regulations.
+Many alternative areas are therefore available for customary fishers. - Areas of authorised aquaculture space have reduced the availability of other recreational and customary fishing areas over time.
 The cumulative effects of existing aquaculture are further considered below.